 Chaparral is built in Georgia by its publicly traded parent company, Marine Products Corp.
 Founder Buck Pegg and president Jim Lane have led the company since its inception in 1977.
 Chaparral builds seven models, including sportboats, sport decks, towboats, cruisers and sport yachts.

-Chaparral and Robalo Boats awarded more than $50,000 in college scholarships to five graduating seniors within the Chaparral and Robalo family.
+Chaparral Boats and Robalo Boats awarded $60,000 in college scholarships to six graduating seniors.

 Chaparral wakesurf boat debuts at Surf Expo in Florida